DavidVentura/blog/blog/raw/cursed-vdso/POST.md

 }
 ```

-this, sadly, immediately dies a horrible death by segfault -- writing to this address wasn't allowed.
+This code, sadly, immediately exits the program, with return code 139 (Segmentation Fault).

+Writing to this memory address wasn't allowed by the operating system.

 From the memory map, we knew the process has no write permissions to the vDSO pages:
 ```bash
 $ grep vdso /proc/self/maps
 7ffd9f1d1000-7ffd9f1d3000 r-xp 00000000 00:00 0                          [vdso]
 ```

-but the process _should_ be the owner of these pages, and able to change the permissions.
+but the process should be the _owner_ of these pages, and able to change the permissions.

 ```rust
 unsafe {